A walk of about 2 km

 - View since the Arc de Triomphe is truly extraordinary

-- Since its panoramic terraceYou can see the Eiffel Tower, the Champs-Elysées, the Concorde, Montmartre, the Defense? in short, admire all of Paris!
+- Since its panoramic terraceYou can see the Eiffel Tower, the perspective of the Champs-Elysées, the Concorde, Montmartre, La Défense... in short, you can admire all of Paris!

-- The Arc de Triomphe is open every night, until 22:30 or 23:00 depending on the season
+- The Arc de Triomphe is open every night, until 22h30 or 23h depending on the season

-- It is free for children under 18 (under 26 years old if EU national)
+- It is free for children under 18 (under 26 years old if EU citizen)

 2- Shopping :